Why You Should Improve Your Flexibility

 Stretching and increasing your flexibility is often overlooked.
 But stretching does a lot more than make you limber.
 In fact, stretching can help you prevent potential injuries.

 Well in short, in can be defined as your range of motion.
-Increasing your range of motion can improve many things, including your athletic performance.
-So how can you increase your flexibility?
-What are the benefits?
+Increasing your range of motion can improve many things, including your athletic performance and roller skating skills.

 #1: Your Range of Motion Will Increase

 One benefit of flexibility is increasing range of motion around your joints.
 Limited range of motion can lead to pain, injury and poor overall performance.
 The soft tissues that surround the joint determine joint movement.